 Failure Analysis Table for High Pressure Pump Seals

-| Observed Problem | Typical Symptom | Root Cause | Engineering Action |
+| Observed Problem | Typical Symptom | Likely Root Cause | Engineering Action |

 |---|---|---|---|

-| Sudden leakage at seal area | Pressure drops with visible seepage | Seal extrusion due to overpressure | Verify relief settings, upgrade seal rating, review pressure spikes |
+| Sudden leakage at seal area | Pressure drops with visible seepage | Seal extrusion due to overpressure or pressure spike | Verify relief valve setting, check discharge restriction, review transient pressure |

-| Repeated seal failure | New seals fail within short time | Plunger or shaft surface damage | Inspect and recondition mating surface before seal replacement |
+| Repeated seal failure | New seals fail within short running time | Scored plunger, damaged shaft sleeve, or poor surface finish | Inspect and recondition the mating surface before installing another seal |

-| Seal hardening and cracking | Loss of elasticity, brittle appearance | Thermal degradation or chemical attack | Select compatible material, improve cooling or flushing |
+| Seal hardening and cracking | Loss of elasticity, brittle appearance | Thermal degradation, chemical attack, or lack of cooling | Confirm material compatibility, check flush line, verify operating temperature |

-| Intermittent leakage | Leakage varies with temperature | Thermal expansion mismatch | Review material choice and operating temperature range |
+| Intermittent leakage | Leakage changes with temperature or duty cycle | Thermal expansion mismatch or unstable operating condition | Review seal material, duty cycle, cooling flow, and startup condition |

-| Seal lip wear on one side | Uneven wear pattern | Misalignment or runout | Check alignment, bearings, and coupling condition |
+| Seal lip wear on one side | Uneven wear pattern | Misalignment, runout, bearing wear, or piping strain | Check alignment, coupling, bearings, baseplate, and piping load |

 Maintenance Practices That Extend Seal Life

-- Inspect plungers during every seal change
+- Inspect plungers, sleeves, and packing box condition during every seal change

 Design and Selection Considerations for Buyers and Engineers